Abstracts submission guidelines

 Submission themes

-Mobilising Higher Education for sustainable development within a ‘whole-system approach’.
-What are the roles of Higher Education Institutions (HEI) in advancing the objectives of the Greening Education Partnership (GEP), across disciplines, sectors and education levels?
-Discuss opportunities and imperatives for inclusion of multiple viewpoints and marginalised voices in a new ‘whole-system approach’.
+What are the roles of higher education institutions in advancing the objectives of the Greening Education Partnership, across disciplines, sectors and education levels?
+Discuss opportunities and imperatives for inclusion of multiple viewpoints and marginalised voices in a new ‘whole-system approach.

 Exploring applied and collaborative strategies for integrating ecosystem restoration into academic programs and campus operations.
-What ethical and ontological perspectives are guiding this work (for example; indigenous, biocentric, post-human) and how can they help foster interconnectedness and responsibility?
+What ethical and ontological perspectives are guiding this work and how can they help foster interconnectedness and responsibility?

 Explore the impact of government regulations, corporate social responsibility initiatives, and public-private partnerships on higher education's response to the climate crisis.
 What opportunities are being found for collaborative learning and transformation across sectors?
 What are the implications for green careers?

 Sharing inspiring case-studies and examples of student leadership in campus initiatives, collaborative action, and applied research for sustainability and climate action.
-What is the role and responsibility of students in greening higher education and how is this advancing learning and sustainability outcomes?
+What is the role and responsibility of students in Greening Higher Education and how is this advancing learning (as well as environmental) outcomes?

 Submission guidelines